plum-umd/redexer/website/about.md

     CAML_LD_LIBRARY_PATH=%OCAMLLIB%\stublibs
     FLEXLINKFLAGS=-L%MinGW%\lib -L%MinGW%\lib\gcc\mingw32\N.N.N

-- [Ruby][rb] 1.8.6 or higher
+* Android SDK (or sources)

+To unpack and repack apk files, we use [apktool][apk], an open source APK reengineering tool.
+Since it uses aapt, Android Asset Packaging Tool, you need to install [Android SDK][sdk] or sources.
+Besides, we use zipalign, which also comes from Android SDK, to optimize rewritten apps.

-- RubyGems and Nokogiri
+* RubyGems and Nokogiri

 The main scripts are written in Ruby and require [RubyGems][gem], a Ruby package manager, and [Nokogiri][xml], an XML library to manipulate manifest files.

-- The Android SDK (or sources)
-To unpack and repack apk files, we use [apktool][apk], an open source APK reengineering tool.
-Since it uses aapt, Android Asset Packaging Tool, you need to install the [Android SDK][sdk] or sources.
-Also, we use zipalign, which also comes from Android SDK, to optimize rewritten apps.

-- (optional) graphviz dot
+* (optional) graphviz dot

 If you want to see graphs (e.g. call graph, control-flow graph, dominator tree, etc.), you need to install [graphviz dot][dot].